exitroute/resume/README.md

 ## Status

-The project is deployed and running with enhancements planned.
+The project is deployed and running as a very early prototype.
+Enhancements are planned.